KCBS Newsradio 740

 “Spectrum 74” Excerpt (1966; 3 minutes)

 Rolfe Peterson and Helen Bentley host this short excerpt from the late morning edition of the program, highlighted by the selection of a winner in the station’s “Second Honeymoon” contest.

 A short segment of the long-running late evening program, hosted by Craig Harrison (air name of Harrison Wooley), which led into “Music Till Dawn.”
-Harrison also presided over KCBS’ popular weekday “Housewives Protective League” show for many years, a role he took over from original host Ken Ackerman.
+Harrison also presided over KCBS’ popular weekday “Housewives Protective League” show for many years, a role he took over from original host Ken Ackerman, who provided this clip.

-Wasserman (1938-1979), also a noted film and music critic and “On The Town” columnist for the San Francisco Chronicle, adds a personal coda to a caller’s comments about “Up With People” and the Moral Rearmament movement.
+John Wasserman (1938-1979), also a noted film and music critic and “On The Town” columnist for the San Francisco Chronicle, adds a personal coda to a caller’s comments about “Up With People” and the Moral Rearmament movement.
+Courtesy of Ken Ackerman.

 Clarence “Clancy” Cassell anchors part one of this prime example of the all-news format on KCBS, with local and national reports, a CBS Radio cooking segment featuring Mike Roy and Dennis Bracken, “File 74” (Report #28) with Fred Wilcox, as well as financial news with Ray Hutchinson.